naddison36/tx2uml/README.md

 ```
 Usage: tx2uml copy <txhash(s)> [options]

-Copies a transaction from one chain to another or duplicates txs on the same node.
+Copies one or more transactions from one chain to another.
+This is either relayed with the original signature or
+impersonated with a different signer.

 Arguments:
   txHash(s)                    transaction hash or an array of hashes in hexadecimal format with a 0x prefix.
-If running for
+If
-                          multiple transactions, the comma-separated list of transaction hashes must not have white
+                               running for multiple transactions, the comma-separated list of transaction hashes must
-                          spaces
+                               not have white spaces

 Options:
   -du, --destUrl <url>         url of the node provider the transaction is being copied to (default:
                                "http://localhost:8545", env: DEST_NODE_URL)
+  -i, --impersonate <address>  Address of the account that is to be impersonated.
+This only works for development nodes
+                               like Hardhat and Anvil.
+The default is the transaction is relayed so is from the
+                               original signer.
   -h, --help                   display help for command
 ```

 ## Configuration file